 Download the dataBack to table of contents

-Deaths registered weekly in England and Wales, provisional
+Deaths registered in England and Wales, provisional figures

 Provisional counts of the number of deaths registered in England and Wales, by age, sex and region, in the latest weeks for which data are available.
 Includes the most up-to-date figures available for deaths involving coronavirus (COVID-19).

 Death registrations and occurrences by local authority and health board

-Provisional counts of the number of deaths registered in England and Wales, including deaths involving COVID-19, by local authority, health board and place of death in the latest weeks for which data are available.
+Provisional counts of the number of deaths registered in England and Wales, including deaths involving coronavirus (COVID-19), by local authority, health board and place of death in the latest weeks for which data are available.
 The occurrence tabs in the 2021 edition of this dataset were updated for the last time on 25 October 2022.

 Number of deaths in care homes notified to the Care Quality Commission, England

 Dataset | Released 1 August 2023

-Provisional counts of deaths in care homes caused by COVID-19 by local authority.
+Provisional counts of deaths in care homes caused by coronavirus (COVID-19) by local authority.
 Published by the Office for National Statistics (ONS) and the Care Quality Commission (CQC).

 Care home resident deaths registered in England and Wales, provisional

 Provisional counts of the number of care home resident deaths registered in England and Wales, by region, including deaths involving coronavirus (COVID-19), in the latest weeks for which data are available.